 We’ve pulled together 23 encouraging bible verses.
 Whether you or people you care about are struggling with temptation, in the middle of a crisis, or just trying to keep going, God can use these verses to uplift you.

 1. I will give you rest (Matthew 11:28–30)

 “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”

-To the Jews living in Jesus’ day, two constant burdens were difficult to bear: Rome and the Law of Moses.
+To the Jewish people living in Jesus’ day, two constant burdens were difficult to bear: Rome and the Law of Moses.
 One constantly oppressed them, and the other held them to an impossible standard.
 Jesus offered an easier yoke and a lighter burden.